gvrubio/PyHelvarnet/README.md

 Control commands does not return anything the same as configuration commands.

 ---

+To be done:
+- [ ] Finish implementing all commands (90% or so already done)
+- [ ] Standard logs - Im using prints, eww!
+- [ ] Probably a reorganization of the code...

+---
 # Disclaimer

 Halvar™ is a registered trademark of Helvar Ltd.